-There are two main components of any referencing style:
+There are two main components to an IEEE reference:

 Correct citation and referencing